What is Title IX?

-The alleged perpetrator of the behavior described in the report will be notified of the report within five (5) business days of receipt of the report by the Title IX coordinator or deputy coordinator or as quickly as is practicable.
+The alleged perpetrator of the behavior described in the report will normally be notified of the report within five (5) business days of receipt of the report by the Title IX Coordinator or Deputy Coordinator or as quickly as is practicable.
 Notification will in most cases be the responsibility of the investigator.

 This provision in no way limits a supervisor's right to discipline or discharge a staff employee.

-Failure to cooperate with or interference in an investigation may result in discipline up to and including discharge for employees.
+Interfering or failing to cooperate with an investigation may result in discipline up to and including discharge for staff and faculty.

 In accordance with the college's established judicial board process, students are not required to participate in Title IX investigations or resulting disciplinary proceedings.

-At the conclusion of the investigation, the investigator or other designated person will prepare an investigative report that summarizes all of the pertinent information and facts.
-Under certain circumstances the identity of the target of the alleged behavior as well as certain witnesses may be kept confidential.
+At the conclusion of the investigation, the investigator or other designated person will prepare an investigative summary that encapsulates all of the pertinent information and facts.

-The investigative report will be given to the Title IX coordinator and to the subjects of the Title IX report, typically by the Investigator.
-In addition, the investigative report will be given to the Dean of Students when the alleged perpetrator is a student; the appropriate vice president and supervisor when the alleged perpetrator is an employee; the president when the alleged perpetrator is a vice president, dean of the faculty or director of human resources; and to the chairman of the board of trustees when the alleged perpetrator is the president.
+The investigative summary will be given to the Title IX Coordinator and to the subjects of the Title IX report.
+In addition, the investigative summary will be given to the Dean of Students when the alleged perpetrator is a student; the appropriate vice president and supervisor when the alleged perpetrator is an employee; the president when the alleged perpetrator is a vice president, the Dean of the Faculty or Director of Human Resources; and to the Chairman of the Board of Trustees when the alleged perpetrator is the President.

-Upon receiving the investigative report the involved parties may consider the issue resolved, or may wish to resolve the issue through an informal resolution process (except in cases involving a report of sexual assault, which cannot be resolved by an informal resolution process).
+Upon receiving the investigative summary the involved parties may consider the issue resolved, or may wish to resolve the issue through an informal resolution process (except in cases involving a report of sexual assault or dating and domestic violence, which cannot be resolved by an informal resolution process).
 If the issue is not resolved, or there is no informal resolution process, then the resulting complaint shall be handled as follows:

-- When the alleged perpetrator is a staff member, the appropriate vice president, president, or chairman will determine whether additional action, including discipline up to and including discharge is required.
-A letter from the appropriate vice president, president or chairman will be given to the alleged perpetrator stating any action to be taken.
+- When the alleged perpetrator is a staff member: the appropriate vice president, the President, or Chairman of the Board of Trustees will determine whether additional action, including discipline up to and including discharge is required.
+A letter from the appropriate vice president, the President or Chairman will be given to the alleged perpetrator stating any action to be taken.